What is basil?

-If I was hard-pressed to choose a favourite herb, it would be a choice between this beauty and garlic; parsley and ginger might also coming into the reckoning.
+If I was hard-pressed to choose a favourite herb, it would be between this beauty and garlic; parsley, turmeric and ginger might also come into the reckoning.

-When I have plucked half a dozen leaves, which I do every day to go with our green salad, I just love to crush them in my hand; and then take deep breaths of the sweet-scented aromatic oil.
+When I have plucked half a dozen leaves which I do every day in summer to go with our green salad, I just love to crush them in my hand; and then take deep breaths of the sweet-scented aromatic oil.

 I could get high on it.
 It is one of those heady-fragrances that touch the pleasure centres in the brain.

-This page was last updated by Bernard Preston on 8th February, 2023.
+This page was last updated by Dr Bernard Preston on 8th February, 2024.

-In the summer months when we have plenty of the herb growing in the garden, I make pesto at least once a week; it's such a simple recipe but, without the preservatives the food industry adds, you really need to finish it in a few days.
+In the summer months when we have plenty of the herb growing in the garden, I make pesto at least once a week; it's such a simple recipe but without the preservatives, stabilizers and emulsifiers the food industry adds.
+You really need to finish it in a few days.

 It's an annual plant, much loved by the bees too; the tiny white-flowers are equally divine smelling.
 I wish I could find someone who grows a couple hectares where I could take a few hives; I am sure the honey would be simply sublime.

-Sweet basil has been used as a culinary-herb in Asia for thousands of years, known for good reason as the king; I think of many royal good reasons to use it in our cooking.
+Sweet basil has been used as a culinary-herb in Asia for thousands of years, known for good reason as "the king;" there are many royal reasons to use it in our cooking.

-It's an annual plant that grows like a weed, but it is quite fragile; once damaged, say by hail, then if you live in a misty climate it is susceptible to blight.
-Pick the leaves only when they are still green but quite dry; no moisture or you may lose it.
+It's an annual plant that grows like a weed but it is quite fragile; once damaged, say by hail then if you live in a misty climate it is susceptible to blight.
+Pick the leaves only when they are still green but completely dry; no moisture or you may lose it.

-On the subject of blood, I don't think any donors find it a pleasant experience having someone stab a needle into you, and suck out a pint.
-I am a fainter, but over the years I have learned to conquer it but eating a honey sandwich and a couple of large cups of tea before I go; and stay on the couch for ten-minutes after the phlebotomist is done.
+On the subject of blood, I don't think any donors find it a pleasant experience having someone stab a needle into you and suck out a pint.
+I am a fainter but over the years I have learned to conquer it by eating a honey sandwich and enjoying a couple of large cups of tea before I go; and stay on the couch for ten-minutes after the phlebotomist is done.

 Back to sweet basil; there are many cultivars but you probably have to take whatever is on the shelf at your garden shop.